 Students come together from across the city to attend the congregated SAGE program at one of the six schools (three elementary, three secondary).
 Students represent a wide variety of backgrounds and talents.
 What ties these students together is their intellectual talent, as well as their need to make connections with others that understand and accept them.

 A combination of teacher observation, assessment data, characteristics of giftedness and student work samples are used to help identify students who might benefit from SAGE programming.

-For our elementary programs, students in all Grade 4 classrooms during the winter have an opportunity to be identified as possibly benefiting from gifted programming.
-Once the referral process is completed, the SAGE Committee sends out a letter in March to specific parents/guardians encouraging them to consider having their son or daughter attend the school within the correct catchment area that has a Grade 5 SAGE classroom.
-Students interested in the high school program will need to complete an application that they will receive from their classroom teacher.
-The application process takes place during the months of January and February.
+For elementary programs, students in all Grade 4 classrooms during the winter have an opportunity to be identified as possibly benefiting from gifted programming.
+Once the referral process is completed, the SAGE Committee sends out a letter in March or April to specific parents/guardians encouraging them to consider having their son or daughter attend the school (within the correct catchment area) that has a Grade 5 SAGE classroom.
+The elementary SAGE Program is provided at Greystone Heights, Caswell, and Dr. John G. Egnatoff schools.

 SAGE congregated classrooms are located at:

 Caswell School (Gr.
 5-8)